chenkita/LeetCode-refactored/content/linked-lists/PalindromeLinkedList.md

 While it may not be apparent at first glance, this solution pretty much follows the steps of the strategy discussed earlier.
 The fact we cannot tell it is so is a good indicator that refactoring is in order.

-(Since reversing a linked list is a separate question which got its own chapter, I'm not going to get look into it here.)
+(Since reversing a linked list is a separate question which got its own chapter, I'm not going to get into it here.)